-In determining the criteria for our NEOs' incentive compensation, our Compensation Committee considers a variety of factors, including alignment of our NEOs' compensation with our stockholders' returns, and from time to time may adjust these factors or performance metrics based on our Company's transactions or the occurrence of unknown or unexpected events, such as changes in accounting policies or shifts in regulatory environment, during the applicable measurement period.
-On the corporate level, our Compensation Committee selected certain key financial metrics that are important to the business which include Revenue Less Ancillary Services and Adjusted EBITDA as metrics that our Compensation Committee believes are important for both short-term success as well as for creating long-term sustainable stockholder value creation.
-As a result, our NEOs are focused on Revenue Less Ancillary Services and Adjusted EBITDA, which we believe is aligned with our stockholders' perspective on our Company's ability to grow and succeed in the short- and long-term.
+In determining the criteria for our NEOs' incentive compensation, our People & Compensation Committee considers a variety of factors, including alignment of our NEOs' compensation with our stockholders' returns, and from time to time may adjust these factors or performance metrics based on our Company's transactions or the occurrence of unknown or unexpected events, such as changes in accounting policies or shifts in regulatory environment, during the applicable measurement period.
+On the corporate level, our People & Compensation Committee selected certain key financial metrics that are important to the business which include revenue and adjusted EBITDA as metrics that our People & Compensation Committee believes are important for both short-term success as well as for creating long-term sustainable stockholder value.
+As a result, our NEOs are focused on revenue and adjusted EBITDA, which we believe is aligned with our stockholders' perspective on our Company's ability to grow and succeed in the short- and long-term.